WebAssembly/spec/md-proto/WebAssembly.md

 | `i32` | 32
 | `i64` | 64

-Integer types are not inherently signed or unsigned.
+Integer types aren't inherently signed or unsigned.
 They may be interpreted as signed or unsigned by individual instructions.
 When interpreted as signed, a [two's complement] interpretation is used.

-> The [minimum signed integer value] is supported; consequently, two's complement signed integers are not symmetric around zero.
+> The [minimum signed integer value] is supported; consequently, two's complement signed integers aren't symmetric around zero.

 #### Booleans